Certificate IV in Training And Assessment (TAE40110)

 Who should do this training?

-The qualification is pitched at those who design and deliver training, and design and conduct assessments within the formal Vocational Education and Training (VET) sector in Australia, using nationally recognised Training Packages.
+The Cert IV in Training and Assessment qualification is pitched at those who design and deliver training, and design and conduct assessments within the formal Vocational Education and Training (VET) sector in Australia, using nationally recognised Training Packages.
 Successful completion of the TAE40110 will equip participants to:

 - Analyse nationally recognised Training Packages and units of competency